mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-figures.md

 <!-- vale on -->

 ### Dynamic number of cards
-The example below shows how to create a custom figure — a list of cards created from a `pandas.DataFrame` where the number of cards displayed dynamically adjusts based on a `vm.Parameter`.
+The example below shows how to create multiple cards created from a `pandas.DataFrame` where the number of cards displayed dynamically adjusts based on a `vm.Parameter`.

 <!-- vale off -->